auditoryx/X-Open-Netowrk/docs/executive-overview.md

 - **Partnership Network**: Integration with DAWs and music platforms

 ### Long-term Vision (2026+)
-- **Global Audio Marketplace**: Dominant platform for audio collaboration
+- **Global music Marketplace**: Dominant platform for music collaboration
 - **Creator Economy Infrastructure**: Full-stack creator business tools
-- **AI Audio Production**: Automated production assistance tools
+- **AI music Production**: Automated production assistance tools
 - **Blockchain Integration**: Decentralized ownership and royalties

 ## 💼 Investment Opportunity

 **AuditoryX Open Network** represents a compelling investment opportunity in the rapidly growing creator economy.
-With our specialized focus on audio collaboration, proven technical implementation, and unique tier-based trust system, we are positioned to capture significant market share in the $104 billion global creator economy.
+With our specialized focus on music collaboration, proven technical implementation, and unique tier-based trust system, we are positioned to capture significant market share in the $104 billion global creator economy.

-Our platform combines the marketplace dynamics of Airbnb, the service focus of Fiverr, and the creative community of Behance, specifically tailored for the audio production industry with advanced collaboration and payment splitting capabilities that don't exist in current solutions.
+Our platform combines the marketplace dynamics of Airbnb, the service focus of Fiverr, and the creative community of Behance, specifically tailored for the music production industry with advanced collaboration and payment splitting capabilities that don't exist in current solutions.

 ---